softchoice-corp/DevOpsBootcamp/docs/lab_3.md

 > ![lab_3_workflow_continuous_deployment_01](images/lab_3_workflow_continuous_deployment_01.jpg)

-3. Go [here](https://octodex.github.com/) and copy the address of an Octodex that you like.
+3. Go to [https://octodex.github.com/](https://octodex.github.com/) and copy the address of an Octodex that you like.

 4. Update the `alt` and `src` attribute of the octodex `img` tag with description and copied address, respectively.